sveltely/sveltely.github.io/presentation.md

 ```

 Notes:

-Now I'm going to talk about the local development environment for Svelte and a
-bit about how components work.

 You can download a basic project template by running the top command.
 This is
 similar to what `create-react-app` does for you.